 The podiatrist has been specially trained for this purpose!
 Consulting a podiatrist helps to avoid future complications with your feet and prevent certain problems.

-Favour a surgeon with experience
+Favour a podiatrist with experience in foot surgery

 Make sure they can offer you personalized surgical care